Grinding Out Bottlenecks

 The payoff for Spartan has been an increase in overall production while eliminating the bottleneck.
 The Stahli DLM 700 produces 4,000 to 5,000 inserts in a 10-hour shift.
 Compared to the 900 to 1,000 on the single-sided grinding machines.
-This enabled five of the seven single-sided grinders to be taken offline and sold prior to relocating to the new facility.
+This has enabled five of the seven single-side grinders to be taken offline and be sold prior to relocating to the new facility.

 The Stahli DLM 700’s simultaneous two-sided grinding, along with fewer setups gives Spartan significant productivity enhancements with consistent yields.
 The flat-honing machine has been so productive, Spartan is bringing in outside contract work to fully utilize the machine’s capacity.
 The performance of the machines went above and beyond expectations.

 GRINDING OUT BOTTLENECKS